Talking to Your Health Care Team

 - Before your appointment, obtain copies of any test results or other medical information related to the liver cancer diagnosis and take these copies with you to your appointment.

 - Make a list of all symptoms, including those that may seem unimportant.
-Take this list with you to your appointment to make it easier to remember when you’re talking to the health care provider.
+Take this list with you to your appointment so they are easier to remember when you’re talking to the health care provider.

 - Take a family member or friend with you to the appointment.
 Ask them to take notes if possible and to help you remember the questions you prepared.
 Two sets of ears are better than one, and after the appointment you can compare notes.